Fellowship

 St. Mark Old Guys (SMOGS)

-SMOGS was a group of older men (self-defined – open to all) of the church who gathered prior to the pandemic every Thursday morning at 8:30am for breakfast, fellowship, planning, and execution of Church maintenance projects.
+SMOGS was a group of older men (self-defined – open to all) of the church who gather monthly for breakfast, fellowship, planning, and execution of Church maintenance projects.
 This is a great way to get to know other men in the church.
 This group needs to be reformulated.
 If you are interested in joining such a group, please call the church office and you will be given contact information.

 Contact: Dorothy R